implicit89/screen-prompt/README.md

-# Screen-to-LLM Describer MVP
+# Screen Prompt

-A Minimum Viable Product (MVP) of a desktop application for macOS and Windows that allows users to select an area of their screen and receive an AI-generated description of its contents.
+A desktop application for macOS and Windows that allows users to select an area of their screen and receive an AI-generated description of its contents.

 ## Core Technologies